cobeylab/version-control-training/README.md

 * Free and open source

 * Two popular services are built on git: Github and Gitlab.
 Github is the most widely used, but Gitlab has a very good open source implementation of the entire service.
-These services add the ability to host and distribute repos online on top of the basic functionality of git.
+These services add the ability to host and distribute repos online on top of the basic functionality of a git server.

 ## Motivation